kwonseungchan/github-slideshow/_posts/0000-01-02-kwonseungchan.md

 ---
-layout: slide
+layout: slides
-title: "Welcome to our second slide!"
+title: "Welcome to our second slides!"
 ---
-Your text
+Your texts
-Use the left arrow to go back!
+Use the left arrow to go backss!